 The Peel-Harvey Estuary Fishery (PHE) is conducted in Area 2 of the West Coast Estuarine Managed Fishery (WCEMF).
-The commercial fishery for sea mullet and blue swimmer crab and the recreational fishery for blue swimmer crab are conducted in the Peel-Harvey Estuary and Murray, Serpentine, Harvey and Dandalup Rivers and their tributaries (see Figure 11).
-The commercial fishery is conducted within 3 nautical miles of the coast and falls within the sole jurisdiction of the Western Australian Government, which also has sole jurisdiction for the regulation of recreational fishing for blue swimmer crab.
+The commercial fishery for sea mullet and blue swimmer crab and the recreational fishery for blue swimmer crab is conducted in the Peel-Harvey Estuary and Murray, Serpentine, Harvey and Dandalup Rivers and their tributaries (see Figure 13).
+The commercial fishery is conducted within three nautical miles of the coast and falls within the sole jurisdiction of the Western Australian Government, which also has sole jurisdiction for the regulation of recreational fishing for blue swimmer crab.

-Figure 11: The boundaries, extent and closed areas of the WCEMF Area 2 (Source: Johnston et al. 2015)
+Figure 13: The boundaries, extent and closed areas of the WCEMF Area 2 (From Johnston et al., 2015).